About This Course

 Registration includes:

-- 6 nights accommodation (B&B) in en suite rooms at Bangor University
+- 6 nights accommodation (B&B) in ensuite rooms at Bangor University

-- Conference dinner, lunches and refreshments
+- Lunch and refreshments

 - North Wales Excursion

-Programme lead for The Visceral Mind
+Programme lead for Visceral Mind

 Oliver Turnbull's Staff Profile

-Richard Binney
+Richard J. Binney

-Deputy Programme Lead for The Visceral Mind
+Deputy Programme Lead for Visceral Mind

 Richard Binney’s Staff Profile